 It’s about a no-brainer as you can get

-You can never say never with the NFL Draft, but it’s unlikely that Sewell drops out of the top ten.
+You can never say never with the NFL Draft, but it’s unlikely that the Oregon tackle drops out of the top ten.
 In fact, most mocks have him in the top five.
 He’s the safest pick at offensive tackle, and he also brings a great deal of long-term upside.
-The Jacksonville Jaguars were recently a potential option for the Oregon tackle, but now they’re projected to have the No. 1 overall pick, which lands them Trevor Lawrence instead.
+The Jacksonville Jaguars were previously a potential option for the Oregon tackle, but with the No. 1 overall pick, they’re all-in on Trevor Lawrence.

 There are also some other candidates for Sewell’s services.
-The Panthers might be in that range, and the Jets could even entertain the idea of pairing him with Mekhi Becton, although that’s less likely.
+The Panthers are a strong candidate to select the Oregon tackle after trading for Sam Darnold.
+Additionally, the Vikings also might be able to consider him in a best-case scenario, on the off chance he falls that far.
 Whoever gets Sewell, they’ll be getting an immediate quality starter at left tackle, who could very well develop into a perennial All-Pro.